KnowThePepper

 Congo Trinidad

-The Congo Trinidad is a wrinkled, ferociously hot C. chinense from Trinidad that sits between 1,000,000 and 1,200,000 SHU — roughly 240 times hotter than a jalapeño.
-What separates it from other super-hots is a pronounced fruity-floral flavor that makes it genuinely useful in the kitchen, not just a heat challenge.
+The Congo Trinidad is a wrinkled, ferociously hot C. chinense from Trinidad that sits between 1,000,000 and 1,200,000 SHU - roughly 240 times hotter than a jalapeño.
+What separates it from other extra-hots is a pronounced fruity-floral flavor that makes it genuinely useful in the kitchen, not just a heat challenge.

 - Species: C. chinense

-- Heat tier: Super-Hot (1M+ SHU)
+- Heat tier: Extra-Hot (100K-1M SHU)

 What is Congo Trinidad?